Clearing the Slate

 A nightstand notepad allows you to jot down thoughts in the middle of the night.
 This clears the slate so you can sleep.
 Without sleep, the productive ideas become obsessions and you become a “user” of your work, being sucked into the addiction of finding answers.
 Recognize that thinking should be done standing and sleeping should be done laying down.

 Discuss, don’t rehearse.
 Re-playing conversations, scenarios and to do lists in your head without your team around to make something of it is rehearsing.
 Instead, jot it down and trust that your teammates will help you decide if it is worth more time or not the next day.

 Schedule the worry.
-When the endless loop of an unsolved problem has the potential to linger beyond the end of the workday, schedule the thinking of it the next day.
-Before ‘punching out’ for the day, make a list of tomorrow’s action items in order or priority and trust that the worry will find an answer then.
+When the endless loop of an unsolved problem has the potential to linger beyond the end of the workday, schedule the thinking of it for the next day.
+Before ‘punching out’ for the day, make a list of tomorrow’s action items in order of priority and trust that the worry will find an answer then.

 Click on next article...